arkadiko-dao/arkadiko/docs/grant.md

 ### Stablecoin Risk Parameters

 - Maximum Debt:​ A Debt Ceiling is the maximum amount of debt that can be created by a single collateral type.
 Arkadiko Governance assigns every collateral type a Debt Ceiling, which is used to ensure sufficient diversification of the Arkadiko Protocol collateral portfolio.
 Today, only one type of collateral is accepted (STX) but this will change as soon as more (SRC20) tokens get accepted by the community.
-Once a collateral type has reached its Debt Ceiling, it becomes impossible to create more debt unless some existing users pay back all their Vault debt (and thus burns their DIKO).
+Once a collateral type has reached its Debt Ceiling, it becomes impossible to create more debt unless some existing users pay back all their Vault debt (and thus burns their xUSD).

-- Stability​ ​Fee:​ The Stability Fee is an annual percentage yield calculated on top of how much DIKO has been generated against a Vault's collateral.
+- Stability​ ​Fee:​ The Stability Fee is an annual percentage yield calculated on top of how much xUSD has been generated against a Vault's collateral.
 The fee is paid in STX, and then sent into the Arkadiko Buffer.

 - Collateral to Debt Ratio: Indicates how much collateral needs to be posted to create an amount of debt.
 A collateral to debt of 200 means that two times as much collateral needs to be posted as the amount minted (e.g. $10 stablecoin needs $20 STX collateral).

 - Liquidation​ ​Ratio:​ ​A low Liquidation Ratio means Arkadiko Governance expects low price volatility of the collateral; a high Liquidation Ratio means high volatility is expected.

-- Liquidation Penalty:​ The Liquidation Penalty is a fee added to a Vault's total outstanding generated DIKO when a Liquidation occurs.
-The Liquidation Penalty is used to encourage DIKO owners to keep appropriate collateral levels.
+- Liquidation Penalty:​ The Liquidation Penalty is a fee added to a Vault's total outstanding generated xUSD when a Liquidation occurs.
+The Liquidation Penalty is used to encourage xUSD owners to keep appropriate collateral levels.

 The DAO will eventually be supported by a foundation, where the foundation will initiate a governance token sale for those interested.
-The amount of ARE governance tokens has yet to be decided (e.g. 1 billion tokens), and can be subject to low perpetual inflation (e.g. between 1 and 3%) that is fixed in the protocol.
-This ensures continued participation and contribution to Arkadiko, at the expense of passive ARE holders.
+The amount of DIKO governance tokens has yet to be decided (e.g. 1 billion tokens), and can be subject to low perpetual inflation (e.g. between 1 and 3%) that is fixed in the protocol.
+This ensures continued participation and contribution to Arkadiko, at the expense of passive DIKO holders.
 The token supply & distribution will be laid out in the coming months.
 Ultimately, Arkadiko wants to position itself as a community-led growth and development vehicle.

 ### Somos: Arkadiko Governance

-The ARE governance token is used to manage and vote on proposals put forward by the community.
+The DIKO governance token is used to manage and vote on proposals put forward by the community.

 - Add a​ ​new​ ​collateral asset ​type with a unique set of Risk Parameters.
 - Change the Risk Parameters of one or more existing collateral asset types
 - Set the percentage threshold to distribute BTC earnings
 - Trigger Emergency Shutdown

-ARE governance token holders will receive income in two ways: yield generated through stacking and stability fees, where applicable.
+DIKO governance token holders will receive income in two ways: yield generated through stacking and stability fees, where applicable.

-#### ARE Allocation
+#### DIKO Allocation

 The exact allocation and distribution of the governance tokens is to be determined, but will be following a distribution scheme similar to popular DeFi protocols.
 For example: